 The Company's 2021 Employee Share Purchase Plan, or ESPP, was adopted by the Board in March 2021 and approved by shareholders in March 2021 and became effective upon the effectiveness of the Company's Registration Statement on Form F-1 in connection with the IPO.
 The ESPP initially reserved and authorized the issuance of up to a total of 467,738 ordinary shares to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022 and each January 1 thereafter through January 1, 2022, by the least of (i) 1% of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) 467,738 ordinary shares or (iii) such number of shares as determined by the remuneration committee.
-On December 17, 2021 the remuneration committee determined that the number of shares reserved and available for issuance under the ESPP would not increase on January 1, 2022.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2022 and each January 1 thereafter through January 1, 2022, by the least of: (i) 1% of the outstanding number of ordinary shares on the immediately preceding December 31; (ii) 467,738 ordinary shares or (iii) such number of shares as determined by the remuneration committee.
 The number of shares reserved under the ESPP is subject to change in the event of a share split, share dividend or other change in our capitalization.
-The purpose of the ESPP is to provide U.S. employees the opportunity to purchase ordinary shares or ADSs at 85% of the fair market value of the ADSs on the offering date or the exercise date, whichever is lower, for up to 15% of such employee; and (ii) provide UK-based employees with ordinary shares or ADSs under the SIP Plan as further discussed below.
+The purpose of the ESPP is to: (i) provide U.S. employees the opportunity to purchase ordinary shares or ADSs at 85% of the fair market value of the ADSs on the offering date or the exercise date, whichever is lower, and (ii) provide UK-based employees with ordinary shares or ADSs under the SIP Plan as further discussed below.

-The total number of ordinary shares that may be issued under the ESPP was 467,738 shares as of June 30, 2022.
+The total number of ordinary shares that may be issued under the ESPP was 877,065 shares as of March 31, 2023.
 The initial purchase period under the ESPP commenced in February 2022.
 The Company estimated the fair value of the option component of the ESPP at the date of grant using a Black-Scholes valuation model.
-During the six months ended June 30, 2022, the compensation expense from ESPP shares was immaterial.
+During the three months ended March 31, 2023, the compensation expense from ESPP shares was less than \$0.1 million.